-SIKKIM CHRONICLE carried out a an investigation regarding the same and visited the village, the construction site and interacted with the people and the concerned authorities.
+SIKKIM CHRONICLE carried out an investigation regarding the same and visited the village, the construction site and interacted with the people and the concerned authorities.

 ABOUT THE RAILWAY PROJECT

 Sikkim is fully dependent on National Highway 10 for connectivity with the other regions of the country.
-Flight operations from Sikkim’s much hyped Greenfield airport have now come to a halt since June 1 following unprecedented weather conditions.
+Flight operations from Sikkim’s much-hyped Greenfield airport have now come to a halt since June 1 following unprecedented weather conditions.

 The second option now remains the 52kms under construction railway link which connects West Bengal and Sikkim.
 The link will run through 14 tunnels, each of which will be 8 meters in diameter.
-This is the first railway line which will connect Sikkim with rest of the country.
+This is the first railway line which will connect Sikkim with the rest of the country.

 In 2009, the project cost was estimated at Rs 1,339 crore but now it has been increased to Rs 4,087 crore.
-The project which has been taken up Ircon International Ltd., a government PSU is likely to get completed by 2022.
+The project which has been taken up by Ircon International Ltd., a government PSU is likely to get completed by 2022.

-The foundation stone was laid by the then Vice- President of India, Hamid Ansari in presence of the Bengal chief Minister, Mamta Banerjee and the former chief Minister of Sikkim, Pawan Chamling in 2009.
+The foundation stone was laid by the then Vice- President of India, Hamid Ansari in presence of the Bengal Chief Minister, Mamta Banerjee and the former Chief Minister of Sikkim, Pawan Chamling in 2009.
 The work could not take up the pace after facing delay in getting a clearance from the Forest Ministry as many as 24 forest villages are being affected by the construction.

 The said railway track will pass through 97% of land in West Bengal and only 3% of the land in Sikkim would fall under the project.
-Out of 14 tunnels of the total project only one falls under the jurisdiction of Sikkim.
+Out of 14 tunnels of the total project, only one falls under the jurisdiction of Sikkim.
 The tunnel that starts at Kumrek in Sikkim and ends at Khani Khola.
 The main railway station for Sikkim would be at Khani Khola, almost 3kms far from the border town, Rangpo.

 Prakash Gurung, one of the villagers at Shantinagar informed SIKKIM CHRONICLE that his house has developed deep cracks making it difficult for them to reside.

-“It all started from the month of January.
+“It all started in the month of January.
 There was loud noise below the ground followed by continuous vibrations.
 Initially, it was difficult for us to understand as what was happening but later we learnt that it was blasting below the ground,” said Gurung.

 Ram Krishna Chettri, a farmer by profession said that the natural drinking water source in the village has been affected by the rampant blasts adding more trouble for the villagers.